-The potential locations of mineral resources nationwide are mapped and categorized by the Ministry of Industries, Mines and Energy as exclusive prospecting licenses, mining licenses and claims, mineral deposit retention licenses, reconnaissance licenses, and exclusive reconnaissance licenses on the Namibia Mining Cadastral Map https://portals.landfolio.com/namibia/.
-Cadastral information on EPL 9989 is shown in figure 2
+The potential locations of mineral resources nationwide are mapped and categorized by the Ministry of Mines and Energy as exclusive prospecting licenses, mining licenses and claims, mineral deposit retention licenses, reconnaissance licenses, and exclusive reconnaissance licenses on the Namibia Mining Cadastral Map https://maps.landfolio.com/Namibia/ Cadastral information on EPL 9933 is shown in Figure 2.

-Figure 2: The location of EPL 9989 on the National Mining Cadastre
+Figure 2: EPL 9933 on the National Mining Cadatre

-3.1.3 Exploration Methods
+3.1.3 Exploration Method

-Both invasive and non-invasive exploration techniques are expected to be used for exploration works.
+Both invasive and non-invasive exploration activities are expected to take place.
 If an economically viable discovery is made, the project will proceed to the mining phase upon approval of a mining license.
-If any other alternative viable exploration methods are found to achieve the purpose more effectively and/or efficiently without aggravating any environmental measures put in place, they can be implemented.
+If any other alternative viable exploration methods are found to achieve the purpose more effectively and/or efficiently without aggravating any environmental measures put in place, it can be implimanted.